Grants and Funding Opportunities

 Click here to access website

-State Water Implementation Fund for Texas (SWIFT) Program
+State Water Implementation Fund for Texas (SWIFT) Program-Closed February 2024, Will Reopen in Late 2024 for FY 2025

 The SWIFT program helps communities develop and optimize water supplies at cost-effective rates.
 The program provides low-interest financing, extended repayment terms, deferral of repayments, and incremental repurchase terms for projects with state ownership aspects.
 It also includes additional interest rate subsidies for rural and agricultural projects.
 To be eligible for SWIFT program financial assistance, projects must be recommended in the 2022 State Water Plan.
 Political subdivisions of the State and nonprofit water supply corporations are eligible to apply.
 Eligible projects must be: